shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersUsernameJoinedChatroomsGet"></a>
 # **orgNameAppNameUsersUsernameJoinedChatroomsGet**
-> orgNameAppNameUsersUsernameJoinedChatroomsGet(orgName, appName, authorization, username)
+> String orgNameAppNameUsersUsernameJoinedChatroomsGet(orgName, appName, authorization, username)

 Get All the Chat Rooms of User Joined